mhsung/kaist-cs479-fall-2023/docs/project-review-guidelines.md

 - ==You can participate in the reviews after you receive the perfect score from the **paper review quiz**.== Any reviews submitted before attaining this perfect score will NOT be accepted and will be considered as not submitted.
 Refer to the [paper review](../paper-review){:target="_blank"} page for the details.

-### Infeasible Experiments

-In the report, you can argue the **infeasibility** of experiments that are expected to be shown in the results.
-For example,

-- Some experiments in the original work (Performance Improvement Track) may not be reproducible if the experiments require more than two GPUs *(note that only two GPUs are provided to each team)* or some important details about the experiments are missing.
-- An exact comparison with the original work (Performance Improvement Track) or previous work (Novel Problem Solving Track) may not be possible when the data used in the experiment is not released.

-For such infeasible experiments, the authors must consider **substituting** them with similar but feasible experiments (or, also argue why it is even not possible to substitute them).
-For example,

-- If an experiment is computationally infeasible, try to simplify the experiment (use a smaller dataset, use a simplified neural network, reduce the batch size, etc).
-- If data for replication is not provided, consider using the other similar data.
-- If some experiment details for replication are not provided, use any common parameters or approaches.

-As a **reviewer**, you need to judge whether the argument about infeasibility is valid or not and whether the authors tried to substitute the infeasible experiments.

-For the experiments considered infeasible, do not take them into account in the evaluation.

 ### Review Questions

-#### ^^This is a tentative plan and is subject to change.^^

 ==Total score range: [-8 ~ +8]==